WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Locations | ✅ | ⛔ | ⛔ |
 Choices | ⛔ | ✅ | ⛔ |

 ∗ Roles can be instantiated in two ways: when they are assigned to a player, the player sort of becomes the instantiated version of the role, though of course there is more data on the player.
-Alternatively if a role is assigned as an extra role mid-game it is instantiated as a role type attribute.
+Alternatively, if a role is assigned as an extra role mid-game it is instantiated as a role type attribute.
 ⁑ While Teams are both active and passive, they are not instantiated as there can only ever be one of each team.
-Instead the team's active and passive data is stored in the same element.
+Instead, the team's active and passive data is stored in the same element.
 ⁂ While Polls are both active and passive, and while they are instantiated, their data is still stored on the passive poll, meaning that if a poll updates its counter or target it will affect all polls of the same type.

 The format of various game elements is described in more detail below.